Here were some great tips for writing IWD speeches and presentations

 - Men as allies: In more recent years, men as advocates and champions of change have been recognized as playing a key part in accelerating women's equality.
 Many progressive CEOs and influential leaders have committed via formal public channels to helping build diverse and inclusive organizations that challenge stereotypes and bias.

-- The world expects balance: And so here we are - 2020 is on the near horizon.
+- The world expects balance: And so here we are - 2020 is here.
 Movements like #MeToo, #TimesUp and the significant global rise in International Women's Day activity in every corner of the world - along with the many female-focused days and initiatives around the world - mean gender is firmly on the agenda!

 2017 and 2018 saw International Women's Day as the most discussed topic on Facebook by millions (even more than the Super Bowl).
-Pantone's color of the year last year was purple (women's color).
+Pantone's color of the year in 2018 was purple (i.e. women's color).
 Everywhere, gender is on the mainstream radar and impacting the narrative.
 Stereotypes and bias are more likely to be called out.
 Men's role in society is more varied and gender roles are fluid.

 We are moving to a very exciting time in history where the world now "expects" gender balance.
 The world notices its absence and celebrates its presence.
 Step back a few years and the world was asked to #PledgeforParity for IWD 2016 and develop an inclusive mindset.
 Then in 2017 the world was asked to #BeBoldforChange and identify tangible action to help accelerate gender parity.
-Last year saw a massive #PressforProgress as the world stepped forward to push the boundaries and go beyond to achieve greater equality for women.
-And now, in 2019, we can all continue to play a critical role in helping forge a more gender-balanced world as we work towards a #BalanceforBetter.
+2018 saw a massive #PressforProgress as the world stepped forward to push the boundaries and go beyond to achieve greater equality for women.
+In 2019, we continued to play a critical role in helping forge a more gender-balanced world as we work towards a #BalanceforBetter.
+And 2020, sees an important wave of collective individualism as we all strive to be #EachforEqual - because an equal world is an enabled world.

 Insightful statistics to include